google/google-drive-proxy/README.md

   to Drive API.
 - the DriveProxy.Installer WiX project
   This project builds the installer for DriveProxy and DriveProxy Service.
-This only includes Drive Proxy, it will not install Drive Fusion.
+This only includes Drive Proxy, it will not install Google Drive Shell Extension.
 - the DriveProxy.Service project
   This project builds the DriveProxy Service which manages Drive Proxy.
 - the DriveProxy.Test project